Nate Landwehr

 Nathan Wade Landwehr (born June 7, 1988) is an American mixed martial artist who competes in the Featherweight division of the Ultimate Fighting Championship.
 A professional mixed martial artist since 2012, he is also a former M-1 Global Featherweight Champion.

 Background

 Landwehr was born and grew up in Tennessee and attended Rossview High School.
 He played football from the third grade until the end of high school.
-He also wrestled and ran track throughout the high school.
+He also wrestled and ran track throughout high school.
 After high school, Landwehr attended Highland Community College for two academic years, where he ran track with scholarship.

 Mixed martial arts career

 Early career

-Landwehr racked up a record of 8–2 in stateside circuit before signing with M-1 Global.
+Landwehr racked up a record of 8–2 on the stateside circuit before signing with M-1 Global.

 M-1 Global

 Landwehr made his promotional debut against Mikhail Korobkov at M-1 Challenge 83 - Ragozin vs. Halsey on September 23, 2017.
 He won the fight via second-round knockout.

 He made his sophomore appearance in M-1 against Viktor Kolesnik at M-1 Challenge 85: Ismagulov vs. Matias on November 10, 2017.
 He won the fight via split decision.